 - A. Set up a calibration logbook for each unit, with make, model, and serial number and purchase date.
 Assign a letter for DNR use as required. - B. Calibrate meters on Friday for use the next week.
 After one to four days of field use, post-calibrate equipment to determine if any parameter has drifted. - C. Specific conductance calibration shall be made using standards generated by the field office from dry KCl and deionized water.
-The standard used for sampling the non-tidal waterways of Maryland is 294 microsiemens/cm (microsiemens=microS= μ S); or 0.002, molar KCl (At 25 °C microsiemens/cm = micromhos/cm.) - D. A pH calibration shall be made using premixed standards of color-coded pH 4.00, pH 7.00 and pH 10.00 purchased from Fisher Scientific.
-Standards are specifically labeled (contain expiration dates) and color coded red for pH 4.00, yellow for pH 7.00 and blue for pH 10.00. - E. Dissolved Oxygen calibration shall be done one of two ways.
-The Hydrolab instruments outfitted with a Clark cell are calibrated on the common standard of water-saturated air.
-After correcting for the barometric pressure and temperature, the oxygen content of water-saturated air can be checked against standard DO tables.
-The DO membrane is also visually checked every time the meter is pre- or post-calibrated.
-If the membrane appears damaged, the meter is posted as is.
-Then the membrane and electrolyte are replaced and the meter is calibrated after 24 hours.
-Hydrolab and YSI instruments outfitted with a luminescent-based dissolved oxygen probe, LDO and ROX, respectively, are calibrated using an air-saturated water method.
+The standard used for sampling the non-tidal waterways of Maryland is 292 microsiemens/cm (microsiemens=microS= Φ S); or 0.002, molar KCl (At 25 EC microsiemens/cm = micromhos/cm.) - D. A pH calibration shall be made using premixed standards of color-coded pH 4.00, pH 7.00 and pH 10.00 purchased from Fisher Scientific.
+Standards are specifically labeled (contain expiration dates) and color coded red for pH 4.00, yellow for pH 7.00 and blue for pH 10.00.

+E. Dissolved Oxygen calibration uses the air-saturated water method.
 After correcting for barometric pressure and temperature, the oxygen content of the air-saturated water can be checked against standard DO tables.
 The membrane (YSI) or cap (LDO) is also visually checked every time the meter is pre- or post-calibrated.
 If any damage is observed, the instrument is pulled for servicing and a replacement instrument is used for sampling (this is not common).